 Barks: What are they?

 Barks are the Tourette’s-like bouts of disconnected dialogue that NPCs so love to blurt out, often out of nowhere.
 In theory they feel so wrong but, in action, they can feel so right.
-And they’re one of my favourite types of dialogue for breathing life into a space, to really bring it alive for a bustling, living feeling.
+And they’re one of my favourite types of dialogue in narrative design for breathing life into a space, to really bring it alive for a bustling, living feeling.
 So in this article I’m going to focus on how we can make use of them in open world games.

 To make world building barks sound the most natural, I like to use them in one of two ways: